tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 3. Find the iTerm icon in the Dock to the right.
 4. Right-click on the icon and choose Options/Keep in Dock.
 5. Move the icon to a good place in the Dock by dragging it.
-6. Remove the Terminal icon fron the dock by dragging it up and away from the Dock.
+6. Remove the Terminal icon from the dock by dragging it up and away from the Dock.
 7. When needing to work with CLI, click on the iTerm icon in the Dock.

 ### 5. Install and activate Zsh (recommended)